bankofcanada/TutorialsEcon.jl/simple_RBC/main.md

 Now let's pretend that the simulated values for `A` are historical data and that we do not know the magnitude of the shock `ea`.
 We can treat the observed (simulated) values of the variable `A` as known by making them exogenous.
-At the same time we will make the shock endogenous, so that we can solve for their values during the simulation.
+At the same time we will make the shock endogenous, so that we can solve for its values during the simulation.

 We use [`exogenize!`](@ref) and [`endogenize!`](@ref) to set up a plan in which